-The discussion takes place as the ESFA opens an Expressions of Interest (EOI) for small and medium sized apprenticeship employers and supporting training providers to help develop the apprenticeship service, amid calls for full access to the apprenticeship service to be expanded to include SMEs.
+The discussion came in the context of the ESFA opening an Expressions of Interest (EOI) for small and medium-sized apprenticeship employers and supporting training providers to help develop the apprenticeship service, amid calls for full access to the apprenticeship service to be expanded to include SMEs.

 Price: £95 PLUS VAT